Feet walking | Wichita podiatrist

 Management of Neuropathy Symptoms

-Podiatrists can recommend protective footwear, orthotics, offloading devices, and strategies to reduce pressure on vulnerable areas.
+Podiatrists can recommend protective footwear, custom orthotics, offloading devices, and strategies to reduce pressure on vulnerable areas.

 Treatment of Fungal Nails, Calluses, and Corns